 Any turn or adjustment to speed you make with a car on a snowy road will take longer to accomplish, so you’d better slow down.
 Make sure you drive at a safe speed and have enough space around you.
 Note that you need about twice your normal following distance to the car in front of you when you drive in the snow.
 This will give you more time to react in a hazardous situation.

 If you need to turn, make it slow and deliberate, avoiding harsh adjustments.
 If your car is supplied with antilock brakes, apply steady pressure to the brake pedal.
 If you don’t have ABS, pump your brakes.
 This will prevent your car’s wheels from locking up.

 Stay safe with Salvagebid

-If you’re thinking of buying a salvage car from our online auction, we recommend spending the money you save to repair it.
+If you’re thinking of buying a salvage car from our online auction, we recommend focusing on the safety features it has.
 In winter, when the roads are snowy and slippery, safety is more important than ever, so choose a salvage car wisely.
-Check out our recommendations for buying a safe salvage car and feel free to contact our support office at email@example.com if you have any questions.
+Check out our recommendations for buying a safe salvage car and feel free to contact our support office at firstname.lastname@example.org if you have any questions.